-Welcome to PwC’s Africa Capital Markets Watch 2018, our fourth annual publication examining both African debt capital markets (DCM) and equity capital markets (ECM) transactions, and fifth annual publication on ECM transactions.
+Welcome to PwC’s Africa Capital Markets Watch 2019, our fifth annual publication examining both African DCM and ECM transactions, and sixth annual publication on ECM transactions.

 ECM transactions included in our report comprise capital raising activities, whether initial public offerings (IPOs) or further offers (FOs), by African companies on exchanges worldwide and those made by non-African companies on African exchanges.